motelangela07/AppLearn/README.md

 ![5](https://github.com/user-attachments/assets/4384f43f-15a2-40f3-ab79-8a4f5a48ae5f)

-**:pushpin: Tips for Better Time Management Page**
+ **:pushpin: Types of Productivity Techniques Page**

-**Description:** The image displays the "Tips for Better Time Management" within the TimeMinder app.
-This section offers various tips applicable to better time management for all, specifically students.
-Each tip is also listed with a dropdown menu, alongside the icon.
-The dropdown menu indicates that users can expand these tips listed to be able to see further details related to each topic.
+Description: The image showcases a section of an application titled "Types of Productivity Techniques".
+It lists various productivity tools with a brief description of their functions, accessible via a dropdown menu.
+The dropdown menu functionality allows users to expand and collapse detailed information about each tool, providing an organized way to learn about different productivity techniques.

 ![6](https://github.com/user-attachments/assets/8298fdef-d12b-4dd5-bc77-3a42bd240826)